tfabris/BlueGigaEmpeg/README.md

 #### Edit compiler file to increase serial port buffer size:

-Once it is installed, you'll need to edit one of the compiler's file to increase the size of the Arduino's serial port buffers.
-The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using, and whether or not you're using an update to the "Boards" files, or if your Arduino IDE is a stock installation without any updates.
+Once it is installed, you'll need to edit one of the compiler's filea to increase the size of the Arduino's serial port buffers.
+The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.
+The location will also be affected by whether or not you're using an update to the Arduino's "Boards" files, or if your Arduino IDE is a stock installation without any Boards updates.

 #### Locate the correct file to edit:

 We're looking for a file called "HardwareSerial.h", but there may be more than one copy of the file on your hard disk, and it's hard to tell which one that the Arduino compiler is going to use.
-The quickest way to reliably find the right file is to get an example document opened, fish up the directory tree to find the right parent folder, and then fish down again to find the right sub folder.
+The quickest way to reliably find the right file is to get a certain example document opened, fish up the directory tree to find the right parent folder, and then fish down again to find the right subfolder.
 This procedure looks a little crazy, but it works.

 - Run the Arduino IDE program that you just installed.

 - Select the "Tools" menu, select "Board" and select "Arduino/Genuino Mega or Mega 2560".

-- With the correct board selected, select the menus "File", "Examples", "SPI", "BarometricPressureSensor".
+- With the correct board configured, select the menus "File", "Examples", "SPI", "BarometricPressureSensor".
 At this point an example document will open.

 - With the "BarometricPressureSensor" example document window selected/focused, select the menu items "Sketch", "Show Sketch Folder".
+A folder window will open.
 This folder will be slightly different on various systems and installation types.
 Examples of places it might be (version numbers and parent folders may vary):

+     ```
      C:\Program Files\Arduino\hardware\arduino\avr\libraries\SPI\examples\BarometricPressureSensor
      or
      Macintosh HD/Users/(your username)/Library/Arduino15/packages/arduino/hardware/avr/1.6.21/libraries/SPI/examples/BarometricPressureSensor
      or
      Macintosh HD/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/libraries/SPI/examples/BarometricPressureSensor
      etc.
+     ```

 - Fish up the directory tree from that location until you find a file called "boards.txt", most likely it will be in the either the "avr" folder a few